 22 Jul Survival analysis

-- When the outcome variable is binary and it is possible to switch permanently from one state to another, we can carry out survival analyses
+- When the response variable is binary and it is possible to switch permanently from one state to another, we can carry out survival analyses

 - This type of analysis can take into account the lost to follow-up

 - The most commonly used statistical model for survival analysis in medical studies is the Cox model.

-- When there is only one explanatory variable that is qualitative, a Cox model produces a similar result to a log-rank test.
+- When there is only one explanatory variable that is categorical, a Cox model produces a similar result to a log-rank test.

 For example, if we want to explain the probability of dying according to the treatment, Y is the state (dead/live), X is the treatment.

 When to perform a survival analysis?

 Survival analyses in general allow events and non-events to be taken into account.
 Non-events are called censoring.
 There are two types of censoring: the lost to follow-up, which are patients who leave the study before the end of the study, and patients who do not experience the event for the duration of the study.

 The simplest survival analyses are conducted using the log-rank test.
 This test relates the probability of an event to a single risk factor.
 This is an univariate test.